Jackesgamero/Minimax-Algorithm-for-tic-tac-toe-game/README.md

 ## A sample game tree

 Consider, for example, the following game tree which begins not at the root but in the middle of the game (because otherwise, the tree would be way too big to display).
-Note that this is different from the game shown in the illustration in the beginning of this section.
-We have numbered the nodes with numbers 1, 2, ..., 14.
+Note that this is different from the game shown in the illustration in the beginning of this section.The nodes are numbered with numbers 1, 2, ..., 14.

 The tree is composed of alternating layers where it is either Min's turn to place an O or Max's turn to place an X at any of the vacant slots on the board.
 The player whose turn it is to play next is shown at the left.